NREL/EnergyPlus/design/FY2022/NFP-Latent_Sizing.md

       N1, \field Zone Cooling Design Supply Air Temperature N5, \field Zone Cooling Design Supply Air Humidity Ratio

 are used as the known supply air condition (`Temp, HumRat`), to then calculate the temperature difference (`DeltaTemp`, which could have instead been input by the user) between the supply air temperature and zone air temperature (thermostat set point).
 Then calculate the `Enthalpy` of the supply air and read the zone sensible load from the predict step, `SysOutputRequired`.
 Using the supply air specific heat, `CpAir`, calculate the zone sensible air `MassFlowRate`.
 Save these data in time series arrays for further processing.
 Repeat for other zones (`ControlledZoneNum`) and for each design day (`CurOverallSimDay`).
-A final call to `UpdateSystemOutputRequired` is made which ideally should zero out the remaining load for this zone.
+A final call to `UpdateSystemOutputRequired` is made which will inherently zero out the remaining load for this zone.

     Temp = CalcZoneSizing(CurOverallSimDay, ControlledZoneNum).CoolDesTemp;
     HumRat = CalcZoneSizing(CurOverallSimDay, ControlledZoneNum).CoolDesHumRat;